Here are some pictures from our Thanksgiving holiday at Laurie's parents' home...

 1 cup sugar

-1 cup tangerine or orange juice, plus water as needed
+1 tablespoon finely grated tangerine or orange zest 1 cup tangerine or orange juice, plus water as needed

 1 whole star anise